 - Picnicking - Picnic under the shade of huge Sycamore and Oak trees or one of our covered shelters.
 Contact us to reserve a covered picnic shelter for your next event.

 - Boat rentals - 2-person canoes and 1-person sit-on-top kayaks can be rented at the bait shop on a first-come-first-serve basis for use in the ponds.
-Call ahead to check availability, (559)801-8690.
-Paddles, life jackets, and entrance fees are included with rentals. $20 for the first hour and $10 for each additional hour; $50 for all day rentals.
+Call ahead to check availability, (559) 801-8690.
+Paddles, life jackets, and entrance fees are included with rentals. $10 per hour; $50 for all-day rentals.
 No experience is required and the boats are transported to and from the ponds for you.
 Our ponds offer a calm water experience all skill levels will enjoy.

 - Amenities - Restrooms are located throughout the park.
-Worms and refreshments can be purchased at the bait shop.
+Snacks, drinks, and bait are available for purchase at the Bait Shop.